suculent/thinx-firmware-esp8266-pio/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/391e02d431bc45b5a1c7a59e48b109a6)](https://www.codacy.com/app/suculent/thinx-firmware-esp8266-pio?utm_source=github.com&utm_medium=referral&utm_content=suculent/thinx-firmware-esp8266-pio&utm_campaign=badger)

-Firmware for automatic device registration and OTA updates.
+Arduino firmware for THiNX providing device management and automatic (webhook-based) OTA (over-the-air) firmware builds and updates.

-Provides example implementations for PlatformIO.
+Provides example implementations for ESP8266 with PlatformIO.

 * This is a work in progress.
 * 100% functionality is not guaranteed for all the time.